exasol/public-knowledgebase/Support-and-Services/monitoring-service-faq.md

 Exasol's current Monitoring Service is built on a Nagios setup based on the legacy XML-RPC API.
 The new Monitoring Service is a generic implementation no longer dependent on an external API.
 Instead, locally installed monitoring agents on each Exasol node collects relevant monitoring information.

+The advantages of the new monitoring service are:

+- no single point of failure
+- easy and secure connectivity
+- fast deployment
+- scalable architecture
+- modern stack
+- web GUI (planned for future use)
+- ready to be used with the new v8 release (ETA 2023 - Q1/Q2)

 ## Explanation

 ### What are the monitoring agents?